DanFaria/GOSemanticSimilarity/tutorial.md

 To further discuss the similarity between the tissues, the *set vs set* mode is the most useful, in which we compare sets of overexpressed genes in the different tissues.

 > ### {% icon hands_on %} Hands-on: Set vs set
-> 1. Come back to [Zenodo] # (link!!!!!!!!!!!) and upload the files muscle.txt and heart.txt to Galaxy.
+> 1. Come back to [Zenodo](https://zenodo.org/record/3339362#.XTBT5_x7nCI) and upload the files muscle.txt and heart.txt to Galaxy.
 As the brain.txt file, these are sets of overexpressed genes in the muscle and heart.
 >
 > 2. GOSemanticSimilarity {% icon tool %} tool with the following parameters:
 >   - {% icon param-file %} *“Gene Ontology File”*: go.obo